Saimon0007/Sashto-Guard-chatbot/README.md

 ---

-## Demo
-> Replace this with a GIF or link to a live demo when available.

----

 ## Features
 - Conversational core with configurable dialogue flow
 - Easy to add custom skills (NLP, knowledge retrieval, etc.)